-White Limestone Cladding – The Tuscan style home is characterized by simplicity with its strategic use of wrought iron, plaster, recycled wood, and space that brings back Europe.
+White Limestone Cladding – The Tuscan-style home is characterized by simplicity with its strategic use of wrought iron, plaster, recycled wood, and space that brings back Europe.
 Tuscan architecture is a design style characterized by white limestone cladding, travertine, or marble and terracotta tiles by combining classic elements and modern touches of Old European style.

 Tuscany belongs to the oldest and simplest architecture generally found in ancient Italy.
 The Tuscan style was first discovered in a region in Italy called Tuscany, famous for its agriculture and the beauty of its beautiful landscapes.
-There have been many changes to the Tuscan style of architecture but still, maintain the classical architectural techniques in the decoration style.
-The main character in the house of Tuscan architecture is the natural impression and blends with its environment.
+There have been many changes to the Tuscan style of architecture but still, maintain classical architectural techniques in the decoration style.
+The main character in the house of Tuscan architecture is a natural impression and blends with its environment.

 The White Limestone Cladding and Its Aesthetic